mctinker/Map-Tasker/README.md

     `-b ip_addr:port+file_location`  example: 192.168.0.210:8120+//Tasker/configs/user/backup.xml

         Get the backup file directly from the Android device (* = use default):

         * For the "Get backup" option to work, you must have the following prerequisites:
-          1- Both the MAC and Android devices must be on the same network 2- The [sample Tasker Project](https://taskernet.com/shares/?user=AS35m8ne7oO4s%2BaDx%2FwlzjdFTfVMWstg1ay5AkpiNdrLoSXEZdFfw1IpXiyJCVLNW0yn&id=Project%3AHttp+Server+Example) must be installed and active on the Android device,  and the server must be running..see Android notification: "HTTP Server Info...".
+          1- Both the MAC and Android devices must be on the same network
+          2- The [sample Tasker Project](https://taskernet.com/shares/?user=AS35m8ne7oO4s%2BaDx%2FwlzjdFTfVMWstg1ay5AkpiNdrLoSXEZdFfw1IpXiyJCVLNW0yn&id=Project%3AHttp+Server+Example)   must be installed and active on the Android device,  and the server must be running..see Android notification: "HTTP Server Info...".
           3- See config.py to change the default settings permanently

      `-conditions` to display a Profile's and Task's condition(s),
     `-c(type) color_name`  define a specific color to 'type', where 'type' is *one* of the following:

       'Project' 'Profile' 'Task' 'Action' 'DisabledProfile' 'UnknownTask'
       'DisabledAction' 'ActionCondition' 'ProfileCondition' 'LauncherTask'
       'Background' 'ActionLabel' 'Bullets' 'TaskerNetInfo', "Preferences',
       "Heading', 'Highlight'

       Example color options: -cTask Green -cBackground Black cProfile 19c8ff

     `-ch` color help: display all valid colors",

-    `-detail 0` for silent mode: simple Project/Profile/Task/Scene names with no details, `-detail 1` to display the Action list only if Task is unnamed or anonymous,
+    `-detail 0` for silent mode: simple Project/Profile/Task/Scene names with no details,
+    `-detail 1` to display the Action list only if Task is unnamed or anonymous,
     `-detail 2` to display Action list names for *all* Tasks,
     `-detail 3` to display Action list names with *all* parameters for all Tasks (default),
+    `-detail 4` to display detail at level 3 plus all Project and unreferenced global variables,

-    `-directory` to display a directory of all Projects/Profiles/Tasks/Scenes, `-e` to display 'everything': Runtime settings, Tasker Preferences, Directory, Profile 'conditions', TaskerNet info and full Task (action) details,
+    `-directory` to display a directory of all Projects/Profiles/Tasks/Scenes, `-e` to display 'everything': Runtime settings, Tasker Preferences, Directory, Profile 'conditions', TaskerNet info and full Task (action) details with Project variables,
     `-f` font to use (preferably a monospace font),
     `-g` to get arguments from the GUI rather than via the command line,
     `-i` the amount of indentation for If/Then/Else Task actions (default=4),